publicsamples/Oi-Grandad-2/README.md

 Each of the four voices new has a wave guide resonator at the end of the signal chain.
 These can be used to create a variety of plucked and bowed string effects, short delays and other weirdness.
 The resonators pitch track to midi input over a limited range and can also be internally modulated.
 Other controls include a mix parameter, feedback and 1 pole low pass filter.
 Please note the resonator can significantly increase the gain of the voice with higher feedback settings, so watch your levels!

- **Loop player**

-While Grandad can do a kind of looping by modulating the position, this isn't always as accurate as we might like.
-To address this, I've added a loop player mode (accessed using the mode switch).
-When in loop mode, samples can be triggered by modulators, be timestretched and be passed through a handful of effects unique to the mode.

 Oi, Grandad 2! is built with [HISE](http://hise.audio).